-MH370 Pilot, Captain Zaharie Amad Shah, Deliberately Crashed Plane In Murder-Suicide, Says Australian TV Show
+MH370 Captian Zaharie Amad Shah Deliberately Crashed Plane In Murder-Suicide, Says Australian TV Show

-MH370 pilot Captain Zaharie Amad Shah deliberately crashed the aircraft into the ocean in a murder-suicide, according to an Australian TV documentary.
+MH370 Captain Zaharie Amad Shah deliberately crashed the aircraft into the ocean in a murder-suicide, according to an Australian TV documentary.

-As CBS News reports, an international group of aviation experts, speaking to 60 Minutes Australia, reviewed the evidence and concluded that it was no accident that brought down the aircraft.
+As CBS News reports, an international group of aviation experts, speaking to “60 Minutes Australia,” reviewed the evidence and concluded that it was no accident that brought down the aircraft.
 Rather, it was a deliberate act carried out by a captain who knew exactly what he was doing, says Canadian Air crash investigator Larry Vance.

 “He was killing himself; unfortunately, he was killing everybody else on board, and he did it deliberately.”